DigitalScriptorium/ds-data/README.md

 # Digital Scriptorium data

-Repository for CSVs of enriched DS data.
+Repository for CSVs DS data.

 New files should be called: `DATE-name.csv`, where `DATE` is the date the file was created in `YYYY-MM-DD` format and `name` is a one-word description, like `jhu`, `combined`, `upenn`, etc.